Deed-in-Lieu / Cash-for-Keys / Consent Judgment

 Other advantages are also available as a result of a deed-in-lieu of foreclosure agreement, especially if you have an experienced Florida foreclosure defense lawyer representing your interests.
 For instance, as part of your deed-in-lieu agreement, your foreclosure defense attorney should most likely negotiate a waiver of deficiency.
 Due to tax implications, you may prefer to not have a waiver.
 This is something that will need to be thoroughly explored before finalizing your decision.

 Because Florida is a “recourse state,” lenders have further recourse after a foreclosure action.
 If they do not generate enough funds from a foreclosure sale to pay for the total you owe on the property, as well as for their costs in foreclosing, they can obtain a deficiency judgment against you for the remaining balance owed.
 These deficiency judgments can be for very substantial sums of money.
-They can further destroy your credit, act as a lien against you for as long as 20 years and can even result in your wages being garnished to pay the judgment.
+They can further destroy your credit, act as a lien against you for as long as twenty years and can even result in your wages being garnished to pay the judgment.
 With a deed-in-lieu of foreclosure arrangement, the Law Offices of Evan M. Rosen will negotiate with the bank to pursue terms that are best for you.

 It is also possible for homeowners to obtain cash incentives for giving up the deed or consenting to judgment.
 At the Law Offices of Evan M. Rosen, we have successfully helped clients throughout Florida to obtain much needed funds as part of this process.
 Every case is different and cash incentives are negotiated on a case-by-case basis.
 But the Florida foreclosure defense lawyers at the Law Offices of Evan M. Rosen have been able to successfully negotiate five-figure cash incentives to homeowners.
 At a time when you may be struggling financially, these cash payments can go a long way toward helping you get back on track.

 At the Law offices of Evan M. Rosen, we treat our clients like we would want to be treated, which includes treating their cases like our own.
 We enjoy helping our clients understand their rights and formulate a plan that is best for them.
-Whether that is through a deed-in-lieu, consent judgment or having your day in court at trial, we will work with you to find the right choice for you at an affordable price.
-Contact us today at 855-55-ROSEN or through our online form to schedule a consultation to learn more.
+Whether that is through a deed-in-lieu, cash-for-keys, consent judgment or having your day in court at trial, we will work with you to find the right choice for you at an affordable price.
+Contact us today at 754-400-5150 or through our online form to schedule a consultation to learn more.

 Let the Law Offices of Evan M. Rosen serve you!